Although there are some great cloud storage services on the market today, there are lots of benefits to building your own cloud storage platform.

 Free version available

-Pydio is another strong DIY cloud storage option.
+Pydio Cells is another strong DIY cloud storage option.
 It was formerly called AjaxPlorer, and it goes above and beyond by providing a powerful interface you can use to edit your cloud-hosted files.

 It will let you build your own cloud server using 'cells'.
 These work like traditional folders, but let you add users with different permission levels.
-That makes Pydio a great option if you want to use your personal cloud server for a collaborative project.
+That makes Pydio Cells a great option if you want to use your personal cloud server for a collaborative project.

-A key advantage of Pydio is that it can be installed on traditional cloud services like Amazon AWS, as well as on local drives.
+A key advantage of Pydio Cells is that it can be installed on traditional cloud services like Amazon AWS, as well as on local drives.

 Both home and enterprise editions are available.
 The home version is free, but you'll need to get in touch with Pydio for a licensing quote if you want to run the enterprise variant.